High-Quality Visually-Guided Sound Separation from Diverse Categories: Experiments

 \textbf{Baselines.} To the best of our knowledge, we are the first to adopt a generative model for the audio-visual source separation task.
-Thus, we compare DAVIS against the following state-of-the-art discriminative methods: (i) \textit{Sound of Pixels} (SoP)~\cite{zhao2018sound} that learns ratio mask predictions with a 1-frame-based model, (ii) \textit{Co-Separation} (CoSep)~\cite{gao2019co} that takes a single visual object as the condition to perform mask regression, (iii) \textit{Cyclic Co-Learn} (CCoL)~\cite{tian2021cyclic} which jointly trains the model with sounding object visual grounding and visually-guided sound source separation tasks.
-Since the AVE dataset lacks bounding box annotation for detected objects, we use the entire image for CoSep and CCoL.
-For all the comparative methods, we use the authors' publicly available code.
-Several other recent works~\cite{tzinis2022audioscopev2, TanAVSet2023} have achieved impressive separation results.
-However, due to the unavailability of their source code, we will not include them in our comparative analysis.
+Thus, we compare DAVIS against the following discriminative methods: \textit{NMF-MFCC}~\cite{spiertz2009source} which is an audio-only separation method; \textit{Sound of Pixels}~\cite{zhao2018sound} and \textit{Sound of Motions}~\cite{zhao2019sound} that learn ratio mask predictions with a 1-frame-based model or with motion as condition; \textit{Multisensory}~\cite{owens2018audio} that separates mixtures based on learning discriminative audio-visual representations; \textit{Minus-Plus}~\cite{xu2019recursive} that separates sounds by recursively eliminating high-energy components from the sound mixture; \textit{Cascaded Filter}~\cite{zhu2020visually} which separates sounds in a multi-stage manner; \textit{Co-Separation}~\cite{gao2019co} that takes a single visual object as the condition to perform mask regression; \textit{Cyclic Co-Learn} (CCoL)~\cite{tian2021cyclic} which jointly trains the model with sounding object visual grounding and visually-guided sound source separation tasks; \textit{AMnet}~\cite{zhu2022visually} which is a two-stage framework modeling both appearance and motion; \textit{iQuery}~\cite{chen2023iquery} that adapts the maskformer architecture for audio-visual separation and achieves the current state-of-the-art (SOTA) results.

 \textbf{Evaluation Metrics.} To quantitatively evaluate the audio-visual sound source separation performances, we use the standard metrics~\cite{zhao2018sound,tian2021cyclic,gao2019co}, namely: Signal-to-Distortion Ratio (SDR), Signal-to-Interference Ratio (SIR), and Signal-to-Artifact Ratio (SAR).
-We adopt the widely-used mir eval library~\cite{raffel2014mir_eval} to report the standard metrics.
+We adopt the widely-used mir\_eval library~\cite{raffel2014mir_eval} to report the standard metrics.
 Note that SDR and SIR evaluate the accuracy of source separation, whereas SAR specifically measures the absence of artifacts~\cite{gao2019co}.
-Consequently, SAR can be high even if the separation performance is poor in terms of accurately separating the sources.